jeemyeong/functional-redux/README.md

   }
 }

 // Create the Redux store.
 const store = createStore(
   reducer,
-  applyMiddleware(reduxIntercept(interceptOption))
+  applyMiddleware(createInterceptMiddleware(interceptOption))
 );
 ```

-You should pass options to the `reduxIntercept` function.
+You should pass options to the `createInterceptMiddleware` function.

 #### Available options